 If you go to the doctor to get help with a UTI, you will most surely be prescribed an antiobiotic.
 These may clear up the infection, but not always, depending upon how advanced the bacterial growth is within the bladder.

 The following remedies are effective and easy to do.
 They work by shifting the body’s chemistry, creating an unwelcoming environment for the bacteria and eliminate their food sources.

 - Avoid or drastically reduce eating dairy and acid-forming foods such as dense carbs, processed foods, and meat.
 Focus on fresh veggies and fruit, avoiding citrus fruits.
 Watermelon and blueberries are especially good choices to help shift the pH of the system.

-- Drink lots of filtered water as well as some nettle (Urtica dioica) tea.
+- Drink lots of filtered water as well as some Stinging Nettle (Urtica dioica) tea.
 This helps flush the bladder.
 Even though the thought of increased urination is very disagreeable, breathe through it so that the urine gets excreted and takes the bacteria with it.